Last updated on February 24, 2023 by Wandering our World

 If you’ve traveled all the way to Reunion, you might as well tackle its highest peak – Piton des Neiges.
 This 3069m volcano is usually done in two days, so take your tent!
 The views are worth it though.

-French is widely spoken in each, but the bilingual nature of most Mauritians (English/French) makes Mauritius easier to navigate for non-French speakers.
+French is widely spoken in each, but the bilingual nature of most Mauritians (English/French) means Mauritius is easier to navigate for non-French speakers.

-Reunion – as a department of France – is also a more expensive island compared to Mauritius, which has a large local population on relatively small wages.
+Reunion – as a department of France – also tends to be a more expensive island compared to Mauritius, which has a large local population on relatively small wages.
 The hotel prices on each are very similar, however.

 Mauritius is a multi-ethnic, multi-religious country which makes it a unique and interesting nation to explore.